ARTICLE 1: Smart Contracts & Backend Infrastructure

 Deployed Infrastructure:

-- ✅ RaffleToken (RTKN) — 10M supply with 6 decimals, faucet enabled
+- ✅ RaffleToken (RTKN) — 10M supply, 6 decimals, faucet enabled

 Key Takeaways:

-- Cloud Functions Improve UX
+- Cloud functions improve UX

 Next Steps

-- Seamless token approval
+- Seamless token approvals

 - Real-time transaction monitoring

-- Beautiful, gas-free UX
+- Gas-free, smooth UX

 Resources